SimonKim4100/WWPT/README.md

 `C:\\Users\\username\\Desktop\\GIT\\WWPT`<br>

 ## Application Walkthrough
 1. When the python script is launched, it will ask for your username.
 This one, I will be distributing one for each one of you that contacts me.
+It won't ask anymore if you've properly entered your username the first time.
 2. When the username is entered, the program will automatically be minimized into the Windows tray.
 3. In-game, take a screenshot of your remaining plates with **Win+Shift+S**.
 4. **Only screenshot the part where the plates are shown.**